CybrZone/phishkiller/README.md

 ## Phishkiller usage

-### Optional
-To hide your ip (you're not safe from feds, but you won't get blocked by the site) you can add proxies to the proxies.txt file.
-The format is: protocol://(username:password)@ip:port.
-If you want free premium proxies check out webshare.io (not sponsored, but you get 10 premium proxies for free without a cc)

-### Mandatory
 Run
 ```
 python3 phishkiller.py
  ```
  Then paste the url of the target and add the fields.

+### Optional
+To hide your ip (you're not safe from feds, but you won't get blocked by the site) you can add proxies to the proxies.txt file.
+The format is: protocol://(username:password)@ip:port.
+If you want free premium proxies check out webshare.io (not sponsored, but you get 10 premium proxies for free without a cc)

  ## To Do List